-But the building is not only a prominent landmark, it is also Sudbury’s main venue for large community events.
-It is exceptionally well used for a whole range of activities, but with leaking roofs, inadequate kitchen/bar space, and lack of toilets, the long-term use of the building is uncertain.
-It is therefore in need of urgent repairs and new facilities to make it sustainable for the future.
+St Peter’s is not only a prominent landmark, it is also Sudbury’s main venue for large community events.
+It is already well used for a range of activities, but with leaking roofs, inadequate kitchen/bar space, and lack of toilets, the long-term use of the building is uncertain.
+It is in need of urgent repairs and new facilities to make it sustainable for the future.

 During a 2-year development phase, we worked up our designs and operational plans.
 Planning permissions have been granted, and we’ve now been successful with final bid to the National Lottery Heritage Fund, bringing confirmation in September 2020 of a £1.67M grant, enabling us to now move on with this exciting project!

 We are also extremely grateful to the New Anglia LEP Growing Places Fund, and Babergh District Council CIL and Communities Fund, along with many private donors and other funders, for supporting the project with significant grants, helping us to achieve our match funding.
 Huge thanks also go to the people of Sudbury who made it possible for the Friends of St Peter’s to donate £100,000 to the project.